savoirfairelinux/jami-client-gnome/README.md

 [![Build Status](https://jenkins.jami.net/buildStatus/icon?job=client-gnome)](https://jenkins.jami.net/job/client-gnome/)

 Jami-client-gnome is a Jami client written in GTK+3.
-It uses libRingClient to communicate with the Jami daemon and for all of the underlying models and their logic.
-Ideally Jami-client-gnome should only contain UI related code and any wrappers necessary for interacting with libRingClient.
+It uses libClient to communicate with the Jami daemon and for all of the underlying models and their logic.
+Ideally Jami-client-gnome should only contain UI related code and any wrappers necessary for interacting with libClient.

 Packages for Debian/Ubuntu/Fedora can be found at https://jami.net/